Revature-Training-1302/notes/week2/oop.md

 ### Polymorphism
 - poly - many
 - morph - forms
-- Polymoprhism means many forms
+- Polymorphism means many forms

 #### Overriding - Inheritance
 - If have inheritance, we can override a method and change it's behavior